zscaler/terraform-azurerm-zpa-private-service-edge-modules/README.md

 - Client ID
 - Client Secret
 - Customer ID
-3. (Optional) An existing App Connector Group and Provisioning Key.
-Otherwise, you can follow the prompts in the examples terraform.tfvars to create a new Connector Group and Provisioning Key
+3. (Optional) An existing Private Service Edge Group and Provisioning Key.
+Otherwise, you can follow the prompts in the examples terraform.tfvars to create a new Service Edge Group and Provisioning Key

-See: [Zscaler Private Service Edge Azure Deployment Guide](https://help.zscaler.com/zpa/service-edge-deployment-guide-microsoft-azure) for additional prerequisite provisioning steps.
+See: [Zscaler Private Service Edge Azure Deployment Guide](https://help.zscaler.com/zpa/private-service-edge-deployment-guide-microsoft-azure) for additional prerequisite provisioning steps.

 ## How to deploy